esoxjem/MovieGuide/README.md

 # MovieGuide
 An app that lists popular/highest-rated movies.

-This app showcases MVP pattern and Uncle Bob Martin's Clean Architecture approach.
+This app showcases the MVP pattern and Uncle Bob Martin's Clean Architecture approach.
+It uses fragments to build a multi-pane UI optimized for tablets.

 Libraries used:
  - RxJava